dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 * A. Communication on a need to know basis.
 * B. Master/Slave not Peer to Peer.
 * C. Excellence intolerance.
-* D. Cultural baggage to a supposedly international environment - projection of class mentality and other behaviours.
+* D. Over reliant on how City/financial sector operates even for inherently different industries.
-* E. Too much reliant on how "the City"/financial sector operates even for industries that are inherently different (fixed mentality).
+* E. Cultural baggage to a supposedly international environment - class mentality and other behaviours.
 * Absence of rules and transparency - only obedience.
 * Preserving the status quo trumps efficiency (or really everything else)
 * People not believing things can be different or even better